Syrph/BCB-at-ICL/_pages/Practical_4/Practical_4.md

-And does IUCN categories change our conservation priorities?
+And does including IUCN categories change our conservation priorities?

 ```R